 Then, you should download the GoHenry app.
 You can monitor your child’s activity and load money onto their account.
 If you have more than one child with a card, all the accounts can be seen from the one app.
 Although you can monitor account activity from the main website, using the app is much easier and more convenient.

 You will then need to load your account (aka parent’s account) with some money.

-Next up, you can arrange for a set amount to be transferred from the parent’s account to your child’s account every week.
+Next up, you can arrange for a set amount to be transferred from the parent’s account to your child’s account weekly.
 But you aren’t just restricted to that one set transfer.
 You can also make one-off payments if you’re feeling generous or if you want to reward your child.
-If you manage to convince your child to clean your car (and not scratch it), why not send them an extra £2?
+If you can convince your child to clean your car (and not scratch it), why not send them an extra £2?

-You can also create savings goals so that a certain % of your child’s pocket money can be set aside each week.
+You can also create a savings goal so that a certain % of your child’s pocket money can be set aside each week.

 With GoHenry, you have overall control of the account.

 GoHenry isn’t a bank which means they aren’t the FSCS protected.
 However, they are regulated by the FCA (Financial Conduct Authority), meaning that funds are kept in a segregated account.
 So if something should happen to GoHenry, your money is secure.